bentoml/BentoSVD/README.md

 - You have installed Python 3.9+ and `pip`.
 See the [Python downloads page](https://www.python.org/downloads/) to learn more.
 - You have a basic understanding of key concepts in BentoML, such as Services.
 We recommend you read [Quickstart](https://docs.bentoml.com/en/latest/get-started/quickstart.html) first.
 - (Optional) We recommend you create a virtual environment for dependency isolation for this project.
 See the [Conda documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or the [Python documentation](https://docs.python.org/3/library/venv.html) for details.
-- If you want to test the Service locally, a Nvidia GPU with 16G VRAM is required.
+- (Optional) To run this project locally, a Nvidia GPU with 16G+ VRAM is required.

 ## Install dependencies